ovh/docs/pages/platform/ai/cli_15_howto_data_cli_training/guide.en-sg.md

 ---
-title: Managing object storage data via CLI
+title: CLI - Managing object storage data
 slug: data-cli
 excerpt: Learn how to manage your object storage data with the ovhai CLI
 section: Command Line Interface